Variational quantum simulation of the imaginary-time Lyapunov control for accelerating the ground-state preparation: Introduction

 Using a temporally modulated Hamiltonian to steer many-body quantum dynamics is not restricted to the real-time domain.
-In fact, an extensive body of literature proposed quantum simulation methods involving complex time variable.
-Specifically, in Ref.\cite{Beach2019}, it is found that an ITE under the alternating influences of two different Hamiltonians may accelerate the convergence of the ground-state preparation problems.
-The combination of interesting observations on the accelerated convergence of an open-loop control of a many-body ITE and the real-time control based variational methods for shallow quantum circuits provoke more thoughts on whether one can efficiently prepare ground states based on a close-loop control theory for shallow parametrized quantum circuits in the imaginary-time domain.
+In fact, an extensive body of literature proposed quantum simulation methods involving complex time variables.
+Specifically, there is found that a QITE under the alternating influences of two different Hamiltonians may accelerate the convergence of the ground-state preparation problems\cite{Beach2019}.
+The combination of interesting observations on the accelerated convergence of an open-loop control of a many-body QITE and the real-time control-based variational methods for shallow quantum circuits provoke more thoughts on whether one can efficiently prepare ground states based on a close-loop control theory for shallow parametrized quantum circuits in the imaginary-time domain.